 styled dark interior seating arrangement, a leather sofa with deep velvet cushions in forest green

 The practical question is balance.
 Lead with one and accent with the other rather than giving both equal weight.
 A velvet sofa with leather accent chairs creates a room with a clear primary texture and a sharpening contrast.
 Leather upholstery with velvet cushions achieves the same logic in reverse.
+A common mistake is letting both become full-size headline materials at once.
+The room starts to feel loaded rather than composed.

 Rich Fabric Combinations: The Quieter Textural Work